unsortedlove/CodeSound-SuperCollider-Workshop/README.md

 ## Overview

-**CodeSound** is an introduction to sound synthesis and algorithmic composition using [SuperCollider](https://supercollider.github.io/), a powerful open-source programming language for real-time audio synthesis and algorithmic music.
+**CodeSound** is an introduction to sound synthesis and live coding using SuperCollider, a cross-platform environment for audio synthesis and algorithmic composition, widely used by musicians, artists, and researchers working with sound.

-Participants will learn the basics of SuperCollider’s language, synthesis engine, and pattern system.
-Through live coding exercises and creative experimentation, the workshop will explore how to generate, shape, and control sound structures in real-time.
-Sessions will also touch on approaches to improvisation, rhythmic systems, and working with randomness and repetition.

-By the end of the workshop, participants will have the tools to start building their own sonic environments, instruments, and generative compositions.

 ---